Frequently asked questions

 Yes.
 We are happy to be involved in the process from start to finish.
 There will be specific costs involved:

 All the timber we use is pressure-treated and will last many years, but like any building, particularly wooden, the more you look after it the longer it will last.
-We suggest a thorough clean of the deck every couple of years and then a complete soaking with a clear wood preservative over the whole structure, making sure all the nooks and crannies are well and truly soaked.
+We suggest a thorough clean of the deck every year to remove dead leaves, etc, and then a complete coating with a clear wood preservative over the whole structure, making sure all the nooks and crannies are well and truly soaked.
 The advantage of using a colourless preservative is that you can be very generous in your application.
 Wood rot mainly happens in joints where the timber remains wet.
+If you have gutter on a treehouse, it's important to clear these regularly in the Autumn.

 Do I need a tree?

-The simple answer is ‘no’.
+The simple answer is ‘no, it is not essential’.
 We have built some wonderful free standing structures.

 Do you attach the tree house deck to the tree?

-Yes, we do attach the deck to the tree.
-We use zinc coated screws which do not react with the sap and do not harm the tree.
+Yes, we do attach the deck to the tree/s.
+We use zinc coated screws, which do not react with the sap and do not harm the tree.
 We have had many site meetings with Council tree preservation officers and all have been content with our methods.
+To avoid damage to tree roots, we use ground screws for the supporting legs.

 What is the tree house made from?

-We use Douglas fir for all structural timbers except for legs, where necessary, when we use larch trunks.
-Ordinary pine is suitable for joists, etc, waney edge and feather board is made from larch and cedar (surprisingly!) for cedar shakes for the roof.
+We use Douglas fir for all structural timbers except for legs, where necessary, when we use oak.
+Pine is suitable for joists, etc, waney edge and feather board is made from larch and cedar (surprisingly!) for cedar shakes for the roof.

-Most people have already thought about what they want before we come for our initial visit.
-Almost always the end result is a mixture of your ideas and our ideas.
-If you would like us to design everything and help you from the first step then that would be our pleasure.
+Many people have already thought about what they want before we make our initial visit.
+Almost always the end result is a mixture of your ideas and suggestions.
+If you would like us to design everything and help you from the first step, that would be our pleasure.

 How high do you normally build a tree house?

-We normally build at around 3 metres or 10ft.
-This is high enough to make everything fun and challenging but without making it too dangerous in the event of an accident.
-Unfortunately these days we have to think not only about our own children but about friends’ children as well.
-We build many structures lower than 3 metres and are happy to build them higher if that is what you wish.
+We normally build between three and five metres off the ground.
+This is high enough to make everything fun and challenging, but it depends on the age of the users.
+We have to think not only about our own children but about friends’ children as well.
+We build many structures lower than three metres and are happy to build them higher if that is what you wish.

 Are they safe for children?

 We create structures with the ages of your children in mind.
-If you are totally averse to risk then I suggest you stay on the ground!
-The challenge is building it for older children when they have younger siblings.
-It is impossible to completely satisfy all ages but bear in mind that young children grow up very quickly and if the structure is too babyish then its appeal will be limited.
+If you are totally averse to risk then we suggest keeping it low!
+The challenge is designing for older children when they have younger siblings.
+It is impossible to completely satisfy all ages, but bear in mind that young children grow up very quickly and if the structure is too child-orientated, its appeal will be limited.
 We think it’s better to restrict or supervise the use by younger children and have a ‘set up’ that they will want to use well into their teens.

-Can it be insulated, have electrics, log burning stove, etc?
+Can it be insulated, have electrics, log burning stove, water and hot tub, etc?

 Will it be damp?

-Any wooden building from a house to a garden shed will be damp if there is no heating in the winter.
+Any wooden building, from a house to a garden shed, will be damp if it is unused and wihtout heating in the winter.

 What will we need to provide for you?